smimram/GETCO2022/index.md

 ## Schedule

+The conference takes place from Monday, April 30th to Friday, June 3rd.
+All times are given in French local time (GMT+1).

 The schedule will be fill in soon!

 | Day | Monday 30 | Tuesday 31 | Wednesday 1 | Thursday 2 | Friday 3 |